GregLivin/ITAI2373-NewsBot-Midterm/README.md

 # 📰 NewsBot Intelligence System – Midterm Project
-**Course:** ITAI 2373
+ITAI 2373
 **Project:** NLP Midterm – Modules 1–8
-**Team Name:** Team 2
+Team 2
-**Student Name:** Greg Livingston
+Greg Livingston
-**Instructor:** Professor : MMkt, MBA, MSIS Patricia McManus
+Professor : MMkt, MBA, MSIS Patricia McManus

-## 📂 Project Overview
+**Project Overview
 This repository contains the full implementation of the NewsBot Intelligence System — a natural language processing pipeline that processes, classifies, and analyzes news articles using techniques from Modules 1–8.

-## 🧠 Key Features
+Key Features
-- ✅ Text preprocessing (cleaning, tokenization, lemmatization)
+Text preprocessing (cleaning, tokenization, lemmatization)

-- ✅ TF-IDF extraction with top-term analysis
+TF-IDF extraction with top-term analysis

-- ✅ POS tagging and syntax parsing
+POS tagging and syntax parsing

-- ✅ Sentiment and emotion analysis using VADER
+Sentiment and emotion analysis using VADER

-- ✅ Multi-class classification using Naive Bayes, SVM, and Logistic Regression
+Multi-class classification using Naive Bayes, SVM, and Logistic Regression

-- ✅ Named Entity Recognition (NER) and insights dashboard
+Named Entity Recognition (NER) and insights dashboard

-## 🗂 Files Included
+Files Included
-- `Midterm_NewsBot_Intelligence_System_student.ipynb`: The main Jupyter notebook
+Midterm_NewsBot_Intelligence_System_student.ipynb: The main Jupyter notebook

-- `README.md`: This documentation
+README.md: This documentation

-- [Optional] `newsbot_dataset.csv`: Dataset used (if applicable)
+[Optional] newsbot_dataset.csv: Dataset used (if applicable)

-## 🔍 How to Run
+How to Run
-Open the notebook in Google Colab, run each cell in order.
+Open the notebook in Google Colab and run each cell in order.
 You may upload a dataset if using a larger CSV.

-## 🧑‍💻 Contributions
+Contributions
-- **Greg Livingston:** Preprocessing, Classification, Final Integration, NER Analysis
+Greg Livingston: Preprocessing, Classification, Final Integration, NER Analysis

-## 🎥 Optional Demo
+Optional Demo
+[Include link or note if demo is available.]

 ---